Why the models used to justify the official climate change narrative are wrong

 The message of the AR5 SPM is indeed alarming.
 It states, “Warming of the climate is unequivocal, and since the 1950s, many of these changes are unprecedented over decades and millennia.
 The atmosphere and ocean have warmed, the amounts of snow and ice have diminished, the sea level has risen, and the concentrations of greenhouse gases have increased)” (AR5, 2013,4.
 “It is extremely likely that human influence has been the dominant cause of the observed warming since the mid-20th century” (AR5 2013,17).

 The case for a man-caused global warming disaster rests heavily on over a hundred global climate models (GCMs).
 The inputs for these models are surface-based temperature datasets.
-Their structure is based on the following assumptions:
+Their structure is based on the following assumptions, neither of which has been demonstrated:

 - The sensitivity of climate change to CO2 concentration is high.